YOUR DRIVING TEST

 Take your glasses with you if you need them to drive. (sun glasses if it is sunny!)

 Wear the same shoes as you usually wear for driving lessons.

 Driving before your test

-Take the time to ensure that the temperature in the car is comfortable and that your mirrors are adjusted as you want them.
+Take the time to ensure that the temperature in the vehicle is comfortable and that your mirrors are adjusted as you want them.

 Generally, it is expected that you will arrive at the test centre no more than 5 minutes before your appointed test time.
 This is to avoid congestion problems with vehicles returning from earlier tests.

 If you have any questions about the test, ask your instructor.